chanzuckerberg/single-cell-curation/schema/5.1.0/schema.md

 This includes names, emails, or other PII for researchers or curators involved in the data generation and submission.

-**Visium Spatial Gene Expression**.
-It is STRONGLY RECOMMENDED that *Visium Spatial Gene Expression* datasets represent one Space Ranger output for a single tissue section.
-This representation is referenced throughout the schema as **Visium Single**.

-Visium datasets that represent multiple Space Ranger outputs MAY be submitted.
-This representation is referenced throughout the schema as **Visium Multiple** which will have limited support in CELLxGENE experiences:
-* Image underlays are not supported in CELLxGENE Explorer.
-* Such datasets are not included in CELLxGENE Discover Census.
-* Such datasets are not converted to Seurat for CELLxGENE Discover downloads.

 #### *Note on types*
 The types below are python3 types.
 Note that a python3 `str` is a sequence of Unicode code points, which is stored null-terminated and UTF-8-encoded by anndata.